brnomade/DeftPascalToolchain/README.md

 7. Triggering the Toolchain from your editor of choice

 The ConTEXT editor integrates nicely with the provided scripts.
 Use the Environment Options and configure the Execute Keys to trigger each script.
-In my setup I have F9 - compile; F10 - Link; F11 - run.
+In my setup I have F9 - compile; F10 - Link; F11 - Run.

 The settings I use are:
 Execute: the full path and script name